 Can I play sports and be in the FRA?

 Yes!
-The non-blended option works well for our OLu athletes.
+The flexibility of the coursework works well for our OLu athletes.
 Our counselors and advisors will do their best to accommodate the schedule challenges for OLu athletes wishing to participate in the FRA.

 Will I have to take online classes?